Caldor Fire explodes in size, leveling parts of a California town and forcing thousands to evacuate

 Despite dry conditions, Bertucelli expressed optimism that significantly lower temperatures and a decrease in wind Wednesday would help firefighters contain the blaze.
 Hundreds of evacuees from the Dixie Fire have been sheltering at a college in Susanville and are on notice that they could have to leave again.

-Fire officials said Grizzly Flats, a town with a population of about 1,200, was heavily impacted by the Caldor Fire, though they did not share details on the extent of the devastation during a Tuesday briefing.
-Fire officials said they are working on assessing the damage.
+Fire officials said Grizzly Flats, a town with a population of about 1,200, was heavily impacted by the Caldor Fire, though they did not share details on the extent of the devastation during a Tuesday briefing and said they were still assessing the damage.

 Images and videos shared on social media showed hazy, orange-hued skies shrouded in smoke as far as the Lake Tahoe area, more than an hour’s drive from Grizzly Flats.
-The National Weather Service in Reno, Nev., shared a clip of darkened skies on Tuesday afternoon, “all due to the Caldor Fire.”
+The National Weather Service in Reno, Nev., shared a clip of darkened skies on Tuesday, “all due to the Caldor Fire.”

+Rita Damron normally works in an office about a half-hour away from her home in Pollock Pines in El Dorado County, near the northwest perimeter of the fire, but she says she had a gut feeling Tuesday she should work from home.

+At 6 a.m., she looked out her window and saw smoke.
+Two hours later, the plumes had quadrupled in size, she said.

 At least two fire-related injuries had been reported as of Tuesday afternoon.
 One person was transported from the Grizzly Flats area with serious injuries, according to Cal Fire.
 The injured individual approached firefighters and was then transported by air ambulance to a hospital.
 A second individual was also transported to a hospital with serious injuries.

-Marsolais said the Caldor Fire and others in Northern California over the last month have repeatedly surpassed what officials have anticipated.
+Marsolais said the Caldor Fire and others in Northern California over the past month have repeatedly surpassed what officials have anticipated.

 “Every time a fire broke, it outpaced our models two to one,” he said.
 “And so we’re seeing that again here.”